LakviruPerera/LakviruPerera/README.md

-- 👋 Hi, I’m LakviruPerera
+- 👋 Hi, I’m Lakviru Perera
 - 👀 I’m interested in Data Science and Statistics
 - 🌱 I’m currently pursuing my master's in statistics at Montana State University
 - 💞️ I’m looking to collaborate on data science, data analysis and statistics projects